Insta360Develop/CameraSDK-Android/README.md

 ### Observe

-You can `register / unregister` `ICameraChangedCallback` on multiple pages to to monitor changes in camera status.
+You can `register / unregister` `ICameraChangedCallback` on multiple pages to monitor changes in camera status.

 ```Java
 public abstract class BaseObserveCameraActivity extends AppCompatActivity implements ICameraChangedCallback {